-Lightroom Classic 9.x and Lightroom Classic 8.4.1 work with macOS 10.15 (Catalina) but have these known compatibility issues.
+Lightroom 3.x works with macOS 10.15 (Catalina) but has these known compatibility issues.
 You may want to remain on your current version of macOS until these issues have been resolved.

-Adobe strongly recommends that customers do their own testing on a non-production partition to ensure that new operating systems work with their current hardware and drivers (printing, and so forth).
+Adobe strongly recommends that customers do their own testing on a non-production partition to ensure that new operating systems work with their current hardware and drivers.

 If you do encounter issues not already documented here, feel free to report them on our feedback site.

-Adobe does not recommend that customers using old versions of Lightroom Classic upgrade to macOS Catalina.
+Adobe does not recommend that customers using old versions of Lightroom upgrade to macOS Catalina.

 Older versions use 32-bit licensing components and installers.
 Therefore, they cannot be installed and activated after upgrading to macOS Catalina.
 Although upgrading to macOS Catalina with an older version already installed on your computer may allow the app to function in some capacity, you will not be able to reinstall or activate the app after the macOS upgrade.

 Before upgrading to macOS Catalina, you may uninstall the older versions as the uninstaller will not work after upgrading.
 If you have already upgraded to macOS Catalina, you can use the Creative Cloud Cleaner Tool to uninstall older versions.